wes06/Drift-A-Part/readme.md

 **Light Painting**

->Painting with one or multiple long exposure photographies, overlapping and composing a single image using multiple cuts and slices of light in time and space.
+Painting with one or multiple long exposure photographies, overlapping and composing a single image using multiple cuts and slices of light in time and space.

 **Architecture Photography**

+The fact that the subject is still and you can use time to cheat when generating images. i.e.: taking photos of multiple configurations of lights/furnitures and redoing that in post production.

 **Vertigo**